 General eligibility requirements for state and federal financial assistance programs are listed below.
 Other requirements may apply for certain programs.
 Be sure you meet all requirements before applying.

 - Have a high school diploma from an accredited high school or a GED

-- Have a reading score on the ACT or Compass test that meets the minimum requirement to complete a Certificate or Degree at Waubonsee.
-Compass testing is done by the Center for Learning Assessment.
+- Have a reading score on the ACT, SAT or ACCUPLACER test that meets the minimum requirement to complete a Certificate or Degree at Waubonsee.
+ACCUPLACER testing is done by the Center for Learning Assessment.